 As you plan your next vacation, you’ll most likely encounter countless lodging choices.
-Resorts and villas are the most common selections from which to choose.
+Resorts and villas are the most common selections from which to choose from.
 In fact, you might be comparing these options so that you can make a reservation several months before your trip.
 When trying to choose between vacation villas and resorts, your personal needs will help you make a decision.

 For the most part, resorts provide bed, bathroom, and desk areas.
 You’re expected to eat out for every single meal.
 Take control of your vacation by cooking up a storm in your own villa.
 This property type usually comprises large residences, which means that a kitchen is almost always included.
 There is a barbecue on the patio of each villa to enhance your cooking experience.
 Stock the refrigerator on the first day to save money on meals throughout the trip.